touzet/pampa/README.md

 ### Error margin (-e)

-_Required_ The error margin is related to the resolution of the mass spectrometer, that is its ability to distinguish closely spaced peaks.
+_[Required]_ The error margin is related to the resolution of the mass spectrometer, that is its ability to distinguish closely spaced peaks.
 We employ it to set an upper bound on the deviation between a peak and the theoretical mass of the marker peptide.
 This option can be expressed in Daltons or in ppm.
  -  If the value is smaller than 1, it is assumed to be in Da (Daltons).
 In this case, recommended values are  0.1 for maldi TOF, and 0.01 for maldi FT.
  -  If the value is larger than 1, it is assumed to be in ppm (parts per million).
 In this case, recommended values are 50 for maldi TOF, and 5 for maldi FTICR.

 ### <a id="peptide"></a>Organism selection (-- mammals)

-**[required]** PAMPA LIGHT utilizes a predefined set of marker peptides in conjunction with the NCBI taxonomy for species identification.
+_[Required]_ PAMPA LIGHT utilizes a predefined set of marker peptides in conjunction with the NCBI taxonomy for species identification.
 The markers are accessible through _peptide tables_, which are stored in TSV files distributed with the code (see the [Peptide tables](#Peptide-tables) section), together with the taxonomy (see the [Taxonomy](#Taxonomy) section).

 ### <a id="limit"></a> Limiting search (-l)

-**[optional]** It is possible to filter the marker peptides to consider to limit the search according to various criteria such as organism, gene name, sequence identifier, or PTMs.
+_[Optional]_ It is possible to filter the marker peptides to consider to limit the search according to various criteria such as organism, gene name, sequence identifier, or PTMs.
 For that, you can use the '-l' option together with a _limit file_ (see the [Limiting searches](#Limiting-searches) section).

 ### Output files (-o)

-**[required]**  This option enables you to specify the name of the main output file, in TSV format.
+_[Required]_  This option enables you to specify the name of the main output file, in TSV format.
 You can include the desired path to the directory where the file should be created.
 If the specified directory does not exist, it will be created automatically.

 For each spectrum, the output file will give the best assignment, based on the highest number of marker peptides.
 It contains the following information:
 - Peaks from the spectrum that match the marker petides,